PowerAuth Networking SDK for Apple platforms

 Endpoint Definition

-Each endpoint you will target with your project must be defined for the service as a WPNEndpoint instance.
-There are several types of endpoints based on the PowerAuth signature that is required.
+Each endpoint you target in your project must be defined for the service as a WPNEndpoint instance.
+There are several endpoint types, depending on the required PowerAuth authentication.

 End To End Encryption

-If the endpoint is end-to-end encrypted, you need to configure it in the init.
-Default initializers are set to e2ee: .notEncrypted.
+If the endpoint is end-to-end encrypted, you need to configure it in the initializer.
+The default initializers use e2ee: .notEncrypted.

 Possible values are: